 Google is the fastest and most used browser at present.
 Google has owned its place due to its added features and deeply rooted privacy.
 In our daily life, it is a tonic to all relief.
 From downloading an app to surfing, we all prefer to Google it.
-The Chrome faces no frequent problems but at times users encounter by Google Chrome has Stopped Working issue.
-I suppose, it to be no surprise to any reader.
+Chrome faces no frequent problems, but users sometimes encounter Google Chrome has Stopped Working issue.
+I suppose it to be no surprise to any reader.

-Related Error You Might Get: Fix ERR_CACHE_MISS In Google Chrome
+See also: Fix ERR_CACHE_MISS In Google Chrome

 How to Fix Google Chrome has Stopped Working Issue

 There can be several reasons behind this abrupt behavior exhibited by Google Chrome, the most common being low-speed internet, loss of internet connection, heavy use of system memory, or even bugs.
 There are many solutions to the issue mentioned above.